honeybijan/bijan-personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D.
-Candidate in Computing and Mathematical Sciences
+role: PhD Candidate in Computing and Mathematical Sciences

 # Organizations/Affiliations to show in About widget
 organizations: